HIV+ and long-term survivors

 Inflammation

 Ongoing inflammation appears to be related to many conditions, including heart disease and cancers.
-Scientists are still exploring whether people living with HIV experience 'accelerated aging' due in part to inflammation.
+Scientists are still exploring whether people living with HIV experience “accelerated aging” due in part to inflammation.
 Some professionals attest that what gets called 'accelerated aging' may have less to do with the virus than with the fact that people with HIV also have higher rates of traditional risk factors (risks that are seen in the general population) for these conditions, like smoking or stress.

 Eating well, exercising, stopping smoking, managing other health conditions like high blood pressure and diabetes, and taking HIV drugs can help reduce levels of inflammation in HIV long-term survivors and other people living with HIV.